aimat-lab/cluster-hyperopt-tutorial/README.md

 ### Section 2
-In this second step we create a function that will be called by the hyperparameter optimizer and returns the accuracy and metadata of the model.
+In this second section we create a function that will be called by the hyperparameter optimizer and returns the accuracy and metadata of the model.
 We add this function to the ```main.py``` file.
 ```run_hyperopt(hyperopt_config=None)``` takes a run configuration as input.